kiotosi/doneful/README.md

 - **Sync!** You can sync your progress across devices
 - **Music!** Listen to some beatiful music, while you are working
 - **Timer!** Pomodoro is a very effective method for keeping your attention on tasks.
 Just set a timer and forget about it, it's time to relax - relax
+- **Statistics!** You are good at your job and you know it.
+Statistics will remind you how much you have done today and you will be able to finish the day with peace of mind

 # Stack